KiiPlatform/ebisu/tio/README.md

 - `presetTemperature` is number type property defined in the `Trait`.

-For more details about formt of the IoT device state and `Trait`, Please refer to (http://docs.kii.com/en/guides/thingifsdk/).
+For more details about format of the IoT device state and `Trait`, Please refer to (http://docs.kii.com/en/guides/thingifsdk/).

 ## Set-up `tio_updater_t` instance

-Here's the extracte set-up code from example app.
+Here's the set-up code extracted from example app.
 The full code can be checked [updater_init() in example.c](linux-sample/example.c)

 ```